-This wheelchair-accessible hike leads along the Kalser Bach from Arnig to Großdorf, a village at the foot of the Großglockner.
-The municipality of Kals am Großglockner lies within the borders of the Hohe Tauern National Park at an altitude of 1,325m.
+This easy hike leads along the Kalser Bach from Arnig to Großdorf, a village at the foot of the Großglockner.
+The municipality of Kals am Großglockner lies within the borders of the Hohe Tauern National Park at an altitude of 1,325 m.
 Kals itself has managed to maintain its traditional charm and still features many farmhouses dating back centuries.
-The most famous of the numerous surrounding mountains is without a doubt the Großglockner, at 3,798 metres the highest mountain in Austria.
+The most famous of the numerous surrounding mountains is without doubt the Großglockner, at 3,798 metres the highest mountain in Austria.

 Kals am Großglockner

 - Wheelchair-accessible Hiking Route

 Elevation uphill 155m

 Vertical metres downhill 155m